About Pease Pottage

 Expansion of the Village

-Once one housing development gets planning permission, the floodgates seem to open.
+Once one housing development obtained planning permission, the floodgates seemed to open.
 Pease Pottage is clearly an easy target.
 On the plus side, it is only a matter of time until everything between Croydon and Brighton is absorbed into Greater Pease Pottage.
 The glorious day will arrive!

-A few years ago, an outfit called Thakeham Homes proposed the building of an unspecified number of houses on the farmland surrounding Woodhurst, the large house supposedly once owned by Margot Fonteyn to the south of the village.
-Permission was not granted for this, but the company did get permission to build just over 600 houses and other buildings on the site of the Pease Pottage Car Boot Sale, close to the busy M23/A23 roundabout.
-Work began late in 2018, and is expected to continue for several years.
-There are photographs of the building work in the picture gallery.
+A few years ago, a company named Thakeham Homes proposed the building of an unspecified number of houses on the farmland surrounding Woodhurst, the large house supposedly once owned by Margot Fonteyn to the south of the village.
+Planning permission was not granted for this, but the company did get permission to build just over 600 houses and other buildings on the site of the Pease Pottage Car Boot Sale, close to the busy M23/A23 roundabout.
+Late in 2018, work began on what was to become the Woodgate estate; see the picture gallery for photographs of the building work.

 Quote